readthedocs/readthedocs.org/docs/webhooks.rst

 .. warning::

    This isn't officially supported, but using the "GitHub webhook" is an effective workaround, because Gitea uses the same payload as GitHub.
-The generic webhook is not compatibile with Gitea.
+The generic webhook is not compatible with Gitea.
    See `issue #8364`_ for more details.
 Official support may be implemented in the future.

 On Read the Docs: